Leadership and Change

 - What I do, I understand.

-- Although there will be confusion, overload and despair, there will also be hope, discovery, and excitement.
-This period requires a lot of coaching as they are learning and just a little bit of cheerleading due to the affect of Arousal Overloading.
+- Although there will be confusion, overload, and despair, there will also be hope, discovery, and excitement.
+This period requires a lot of coaching as they are learning and just a little bit of cheerleading due to the affect of arousal.

 Next chapter: The Learning Organization